WSRU: WSRU

-Despite not having a formal news operation at the time, WSRU invited four candidates for Slippery Rock's congressional district to hold an interview on-air prior to the 2018 primary.
+Despite not having a formal news operation at the time, WSRU invited four candidates for Slippery Rock's congressional district to hold an interview on-air before the 2018 primary.

-In October 2018, the Democratic nominee for Lieutenant Governor of Pennsylvania, John Fetterman, was interviewed by WSRU news director Madison V. King.
-Fetterman would go on to win the election and be sworn in as lieutenant governor on January 15, 2019.
+In October 2018, the Democratic nominee for Lieutenant Governor of Pennsylvania, John Fetterman, was interviewed by WSRU's news department.
+Fetterman would go on to win the election and be sworn in as lieutenant governor on January 15, 2019, and later be elected to the U.S. Senate in 2022.

 In March 2020, as a consequence of the COVID-19 pandemic, the station cancelled all live programming and has operated automatically since.
 In July 2021, the station moved to a newly remodeled location in Strain Safety Building, gaining an additional dedicated studio area.
-Strain is directly adjacent to Patterson Hall, the original home of WNFT, though the building has since been remodeled from a residence hall to a classroom building.
+The strain is directly adjacent to Patterson Hall, the original home of WNFT, though the building has since been remodeled from a residence hall to a classroom building.

 In August 2021, WSRU launched a new logo to coincide with a post-pandemic organizational relaunch.